CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

 - an [*experiment*](https://en.wikipedia.org/wiki/Experiment_(probability_theory)) is a real-world process, that can be repeated, that has a well-defined set of [*outcomes*](https://en.wikipedia.org/wiki/Outcome_(probability)).
 E.g., rolling a `d6` is an experiment, and the outcomes are the numbers \(\{(1), (2), (3), (4), (5), (6)\}\).
 - an [*event*](https://en.wikipedia.org/wiki/Event_(probability_theory)) is a collection of any number of outcomes.
 E.g., rolling an even number on a `d6` is an event, which is a collection of the outcomes \(\{(2), (4), (6)\}\).
 Rolling the number \(3\) on a `d6` is also an event.
-- a [*probability distribution*](https://en.wikipedia.org/wiki/Probability_distribution) (or in the case of dice rolls specifically, a [*probability mass function (PMF)*](https://en.wikipedia.org/wiki/Probability_mass_function)) is a mathematical function that takes as input a possible outcome / event, and outputs how probable it is for that result to be realized.
+- a [*probability distribution*](https://en.wikipedia.org/wiki/Probability_distribution) (or in the case of dice rolls specifically, a [*probability mass function (PMF)*](https://en.wikipedia.org/wiki/Probability_mass_function)) is a mathematical function that takes as input a possible outcome / event, and outputs how probable it is for that result to occur.

-  For example, if a coin had a 55% change to land on heads when flipped (and a 45% of the same for tails), the PMF \(f\) would be defined as:
+  For example, if a coin had a 55% change to land on heads when flipped (and a 45% of the same for tails), the PMF \(f_\text{coin}\) would be defined as:
   $$
   \begin{array}{l}
     f(\text{heads}) := 0.55 \\